5 Signs of a codependent relationship

 Some relationships can be improved simply by making some behavioural changes and establishing boundaries.
 However, in some cases the relationship is beyond saving, it can be extremely toxic and dangerous if the taker is abusive, violent or takes a sadistic pleasure from being in control.

-Rehab in Spain
+Mental health rehab in Spain

 Do you think you are in a codependent relationship?
 Do you feel that you struggle with codependency in all your relationships?

-Therapy as an individual, in a couple or a group, can be beneficial to identify signs of codependency and associated mental health problems such as addiction, alcoholism, substance abuse and anxiety.
+Therapy as an individual, in a couple or a group can be beneficial to identify signs of codependency and associated mental health problems such as addiction, alcoholism, substance abuse and anxiety.

-Here at our private residential rehab clinic in Ibiza, we can help.
+Here at our private residential rehab clinic in Ibiza, Spain, we can help.
 We treat clients with a variety of emotional and psychological conditions, using a carefully researched and constructed program of recovery with a great team of qualified doctors, therapists, and counsellors.

-For information on admissions to the rehab centre please contact [email protected]
+For information on admissions to the rehab centre please contact sharon@ibizacalm.com